The Katzenjammer Kids: Dirks and Knerr

+The Captain and the Kids

-Initially named Hans und Fritz after the two naughty protagonist brothers, Dirks' new feature was called The Captain and the Kids from 1918 on.
+Initially named Hans und Fritz after the two naughty protagonist brothers, Dirks' new feature debuted on June 7, 1914.
+It was called The Captain and the Kids from 1918 on.
 The Captain and the Kids was very similar to The Katzenjammer Kids in terms of content and characters, but Dirks had a looser and more verbal style than Knerr, who on the other hand often produced stronger, more direct gags and drawings.
 The Captain and the Kids soon proved equal in popularity to The Katzenjammer Kids.
 It was later distributed by the United Feature Syndicate, while Hearst's King Features distributed The Katzenjammer Kids.

 1950s to the present

 The Captain and the Kids expanded as a daily strip during the 1930s, but it had only a short run.
 However, the Sunday strip remained popular for decades.
 From 1946, Dirks' son, John Dirks, gradually began doing more of the work on The Captain and the Kids.
 They introduced new characters and plots during the 1950s, including a 1958 science fiction storyline about a brilliant inventor and alien invasions.
 Even as John Dirks took over most of the work, Rudolph Dirks signed the strip until his death in 1968.
 John Dirks' drawing shifted slightly towards a more square-formed line, though it maintained the original style until The Captain and the Kids ended its run in 1979.

 Knerr continued drawing The Katzenjammer Kids until his death in 1949; the strip was then written and drawn by C.H.
 "Doc" Winner (1949–1956), with Joe Musial taking over in 1956.
 Musial was replaced on The Katzenjammer Kids by Mike Senich (1976–1981), Angelo DeCesare (1981–1986), and Hy Eisman (1986–2006).
 Now syndicated in reprint form, the strip is distributed internationally to some 50 newspapers and magazines.
 Eisman reused a lot of old gags and stories in later years.